ThePhD/ThePhD.github.io/_posts/2025-03-13-The defer Technical Specification.markdown

 			*p_val = 30;
 		}
 	}
-	return val; // returns 0, not 30, even e.g. if argc == 2
+	return val; // returns 0, not 30, even if argc is e.g. 2
 }
 ```

 But I value much more highly compatibility with existing practice (both `__try`/`__finally` and `__attribute__((cleanup(…))))`), compatibility with C++ destructors, and avoiding the absolute security nightmare.
 If someone wants to evaluate the `return` expression but still modify the value, they can write a paper or submit feedback to implementations that they want `defer { if (whatever) { return ...; } }` to be a thing.
 That way, such a behavior is formalized.
 And, again, even if I don't personally want to write code like this or see code like this, there's still a detectable, tangible, completely well-defined behavior for what happens if a `return` is evaluated in a `defer`.
 This is also not nearly as complex as e.g. Go's `defer`, because the `defer` TS uses a translation-time scoped `defer`.

 It won't result in "dynamically-determined and executed `defer` causes spooky action at a distance".
 One would still need to be careful about having nested `defer`s that also overwrite the return, or subsequent `defer`s that attempt to change the `return` value.
 (One would also have to contend that every `defer`-nested `return` would need to have its expression evaluated, and potentially discarded, sans optimization to stop it.)
 Given needing to answer all of these questions, though, it is still icky and I'm glad we don't have to go through with `return` (or `goto` or `break` or `continue`) within `defer` statements.